My search across 4 continents for Corrie ten Boom, a watchmaker's daughter who rescued hundreds of Dutch Jews from death during the Holocaust.

 Corrie in Holland

-Last summer while designing the pre- and post-travel itinerary activities for a Viking Rhine River cruise we had booked, my dormant search for Corrie ten Boom bloomed once again.
-We planned to spend a couple of days in Amsterdam before embarking on the cruise, so when my research revealed that Haarlem was a mere 15-minute train ride from Amsterdam’s Central Station, I knew that yet another monumental destination in my search for Corrie ten Boom had become a potential reality.
+A few summers back, while designing the pre- and post-travel itinerary activities for a Viking Rhine River cruise we had booked, my dormant search for Corrie ten Boom bloomed once again.
+We planned to spend a couple of days in Amsterdam before embarking on the cruise, so when my research revealed that Haarlem was a mere 15-minute train ride from Amsterdam's Central Station, I knew that yet another monumental destination in my search for Corrie ten Boom had become a potential reality.

 Upon arrival in Amsterdam, Jerry and I checked into our hotel and set off to find Corrie's beloved Beje and the hiding place itself.
 Stepping off the train in Haarlem, I envisioned the masses of Dutch Jews sent to Central Station in Amsterdam and then on to “relocation” in Germany or Poland.
 Was I really walking in their footsteps?